JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.92
+* Added member self-weight calculations via `FEModel3D.add_member_self_weight()`.
+This only applies to members.
+This feature does not calculate self-weight for plate and quad elements.

 v0.0.89-0.0.91
 * Migrating visualizaton code from VTK to PyVista.
 PyVista greatly simplifies the rendering code, and simplifies adding new features to the renderings.
 This feature is only partially complete and partially functional.